fionazychung/Coursework_Y2_S1/Tutorial_3.md

     public int Counter = 0;

-    // Public booleans, 1 for the vertical and one for the horizontal position of the block. public bool verticalCount = true;
+    // Public booleans, one for the vertical and one for the horizontal position of the block. public bool verticalCount = true;
     public bool horizontalCount = true;